 Simple, easy-to-learn qigong and tai chi movement elements for balanced energy flow and whole-body strength

-Strategies for handling verbal confrontation and bullying to reduce emotional impact, maintain composure and guide the situation toward resolution
+Strategies for handling confrontation to reduce emotional impact, maintain composure and guide the situation toward resolution

 Techniques to prevent others from draining your energy in social interaction